Finance 101 for Startups

 - Loss of credibility with investors

-To avoid these risks, there’s a few key steps you can take to ensure that you establish a good accounting foundation for your start-up:
+To avoid these risks, there are a few key steps you can take to ensure that you establish an excellent accounting foundation for your startup:

 - Hire experienced accounting support.
-While CEOs and other co-founders may be savvy with numbers, this doesn’t make them good accountants.
-Bring in a professional that has experience implementing accounting systems and processes with start-ups.
-There are many firms and individuals that offer part-time as-needed bookkeeping support at reasonable rates (including Burkland).
+While CEOs and other co-founders may be savvy with numbers, this doesn't make them good accountants.
+Bring in professional outsourced CFO services that have experience implementing accounting systems and processes with startups.
+There are many firms and individuals that offer outsourced CFO services and accounting services for startups at reasonable rates (including Burkland).

 - Choose the right financial systems.
-We recommend cloud-based financial systems that interconnect, automate and have a range of add-ons with a robust approval workflow.
+We recommend cloud-based finance tools for startups that interconnect, automate, and have a range of add-ons with a robust approval workflow.
 QuickBooks Online is a fantastic base accounting system for startups.
-There are many add-on applications that sync well with QuickBooks and automate processes such as employee expense reimbursement and accounts payable.
-Paper files are a thing of the past for accounting — everything should be managed online.
+Many add-on applications sync well with QuickBooks and automate processes such as employee expense reimbursement and accounts payable.
+Paper files are a thing of the past for accounting -- everything should be managed online.

 - Find the right payroll partner.
-Choose a full-service payroll provider that is able to support payroll and compliance reporting requirements as well as offer a full suite of healthcare and other benefits (e.g. 401K, FSA).
-Professional Employer Organizations (PEOs) such as Trinet offer a one-stop shop all payroll and benefits.
+Choose a full-service payroll provider that can support payroll and compliance reporting requirements as well as offer a full suite of healthcare and other benefits (e.g. 401K, FSA).
+Professional Employer Organizations (PEOs) such as Trinet offer a one-stop-shop all payroll and benefits.
 While PEO fees are higher than regular payroll providers, the lower insurance rates PEOs can offer from a larger employee pool can offset some/all of these higher fees.
-Alternatively, many of the newer cloud-based payroll companies offer a similar one-stop solution for payroll and benefit needs.
+Alternatively, many of the newer cloud-based payroll companies offer a similar one-stop solution for payroll and benefits needs.

-- Choose a bank that specializes in start-ups.
-Open a bank account for your startup early on that is supportive of the start-up community, such as Silicon Valley Bank.
-These banks often offer special services/discounts for startups, facilitate networking in the startup community, and eventually can be a good source of venture debt.
+- Choose a bank that specializes in startups.
+Open a bank account for your startup early on that is supportive of the startup community, such as Silicon Valley Bank.
+These banks often offer specialized services and discounts for startups, facilitate networking in the startup community, and eventually can be a good source of venture debt.